Explore This Internship Program

 What sets the Mass General Dietetic Internship Program apart?

 This internship encourages independent thinking and an entrepreneurial spirit.
 Projects within each rotation are designed so that interns can engage in current advancements within the hospital and explore research and trends within the nutrition field.
-The six-week Concentration Rotation gives interns the unique opportunity to select an area of interest within the clinical or management fields and gain in-depth experience.
+The five-week Concentration Rotation gives interns the unique opportunity to select an area of interest within the clinical or management fields and gain in-depth experience.
 The three-week Business Plan Rotation challenges interns to work as a team and devise a creative, effective and financially sound nutrition-related business plan.
 The skills gained in these rotations and the many others foster the initiative necessary for interns to succeed after they graduate from the program.

 Interns learn in a variety of environments